carboncopyrefi/carbon-copy-site/content/about.md

 We fill the information void in the regenerative finance (ReFi) space.
 We provide a combination of news, education, expert analysis, industry reports, and project evaluation to help our readers better understand the space and get projects more exposure.

-At the same time, we're also building the most comprehensive library of ReFi projects that acts as the foundation of our proprietary analytical framework for understanding impact.
+At the same time, we're also building the most comprehensive library of ReFi projects to act as the foundation of our proprietary analytical framework for understanding impact.

 <h2 class="mb-3 mt-4">An Evaluation Framework for Climate Projects</h2>

 Working with sustainability experts and climate researchers, we built a framework for analysing and scoring ReFi projects.
 We evaluate impact, feasibility, timeline, cost and potential return using an array of criteria, including: